-Figure 1: Galbut virus clades A and B cocirculate among the same populations.
-(A) Locations in the United States that wild Drosophila species were collected in 2023.
-Galbut virus positive screening of flies collected in Larimer County, CO (B) or in other regions of the United States (C).
-(D) Galbut virus infection over time in three locations of Larimer County, CO.
+Figure 1: Galbut virus infection is widespread in populations studied in Colorado, Maine, Ohio and Pennsylvania.
+(A) Locations in the United States that wild Drosophila were collected in 2023.
+(B) Locations in Larimer county Colorado wild Drosophila were collected in 2023.
+Inset shows Larimer county with Weld, Boulder, Jackson and Grand counties as references.
+(C) Relative levels of galbut virus RNA 1 to RpL32 mRNA detected in flies captured in 2023.
+Figure is sorted by alphabetically by locations in Colorado (orange/brown colors) and other states (blue colors).
+Negative samples were set to zero.
+(D) Galbut virus infection over time in two locations of Larimer County, CO (Wabash and Rampart).
 RT-qPCR data is normalized to levels of RpL32 mRNA.
-Galbut virus genotype is denoted by shape and color.
+Colorado locations are denoted by street names of the collection location.

-Galbut virus genotype A is associated with variable infectivity levels and chaq virus coinfection
+Galbut virus abundance is correlated between RT-qPCR levels and sequencing reads

-Of the roughly 1,000 samples collected, we selected 155 were selected for downstream analysis via total RNA metagenomic sequencingfrom which to recover galbut virus sequences using total RNA sequencing.
-Samples were selected based on: 1) genotype- more B samples than A to increase representation of genotype B sequences; 2) samples that had high infection levels based on low ct values; and 3) samples that had low infection levels determined by high ct valuesSamples were selected to provide broad representation of geography, infection level, and galbut virus genotype (Table 1).
-Thirty-two of the sequenced samples did not contain enough galbut virus-mapping reads to generate any coding complete or near complete sequences.
-However, oFromf the 123 remaining samples with sufficient galbut virus-mapping reads, we recovered 374 coding complete or near complete galbut virus segment sequences were identified.
-Of the samples that yielded no galbut virus sequences, six were from Ohio and had been sequenced because they were not D. melanogaster but could have been infected by a virus similar to galbut virus, 22 were low positives, three were galbut virus genotype B and one was genotype A which was positive by only our genotype A detecting primers but not by the genotype A and B detecting primers.
+Of the ~1,000 samples collected, we selected 155 from which to recover galbut virus sequences using total RNA sequencing.
+Samples were selected to provide broad representation of geography, infection level, and galbut virus genotype (Table 1).
+Thirty-two of the sequenced samples did not contain enough galbut virus-mapping reads to generate coding complete sequences.
+From the 123 samples with sufficient galbut virus-mapping reads, we recovered 374 coding complete or near complete galbut virus segment sequences.
+Of the samples that yielded no coding-complete galbut virus sequences, six were from Ohio and had been sequenced because they were not D. melanogaster but could have been infected by a virus similar to galbut virus, 22 were low positives, four were detected by only one set of our galbut virus RT-qPCR primers.

-We first wanted to compare the sequencing results with the RT-qPCR data.
-Samples identified as genotype A were represented the most across all sample locations.
-In fact, the RT-qPCR data suggested that Pennsylvania was represented solely by clade A (Fig. 2).
-When the sequences were placed into maximum likelihood trees, one Pennsylvania samples was more related to clade B (Fig. 4, 5 & 6).
-We also saw that most of the RT-qPCR low positive samples were also associated with genotype A, but that genotype A was represented evenly by low and high positive samples (Fig. 2).
-We were also interested in the association of chaq virus to galbut virus genotype A. In all but one case, the sequencing data revealed that chaq virus was associated with genotype A (Fig. 2).
+We wanted to first look at whether galbut virus levels in RT-qPCR were correlated to the number of reads in our sequencing data.
+In a linear model, there was an strong correlation between relative galbut virus RNA and reads per million (p < 0.001).

 Table 1: Sequenced wild D. melanogaster metadata.